-Submitted for review on xyz.
-This work was supported by Academy of Finland Projects 336796, 326291, and 338408, the CMIC-EPSRC platform grant (EP/M020533/1), the Wellcome Trust (203145Z/16/Z), the Engineering and Physical Sciences Research Council (EPSRC) (NS/A000050/1), and the Rosetrees Trust (PGS19-2/10006)
+Manuscript received March 18, 2022; accepted March 18, 2022.
+Date of publication March 24, 2022; date of current version April 26, 2022.
+This work was supported in part by the Academy of Finland under Project 336796, Project 326291, and Project 338408; in part by the CMIC-EPSRC Platform under Grant EP/M020533/1; in part by the Wellcome Trust under Grant 203145Z/16/Z; in part by the Engineering and Physical Sciences Research Council (EPSRC) under Grant NS/A000050/1; and in part by the Rosetrees Trust under Grant PGS19-2/10006.
+(Corresponding author: Arttu Arjas.)

-A. Arjas and M. Sillanpää are with the Research Unit of Mathematical Sciences, University of Oulu, Finland.
+Arttu Arjas and Mikko J. Sillanpää are with the Research Unit of Mathematical Sciences, University of Oulu, 90014 Oulu, Finland (e-mail: arttu.arjas@oulu.fi).

-E. Alles, E. Maneas and A Desjardins are with the Department of Medical Physics & Biomedical Engineering, University College London, UK and with the Wellcome/EPSRC Centre for Interventional and Surgical Sciences, University College London, UK.
+Erwin J. Alles, Efthymios Maneas, and Adrien Desjardins are with the Wellcome/EPSRC Centre for Interventional and Surgical Sciences and the Department of Medical Physics and Biomedical Engineering, University College London, London WC1E 6BT, U.K.

-S. Arridge is with Department of Computer Science, University College London, UK.
+Simon Arridge is with the Department of Computer Science, University College London, London WC1E 6BT, U.K.